Learn how to effectively update dynamic keys in your React component's state using setState() and ensure efficient UI rendering.

 }

-3. Extracting Input Values: We get the name and value from the input field that triggered the event using event.target.
+formData to store the form data.handleChange Function: This function is triggered whenever an input field changes.name and value from the input field that triggered the event using event.target.setState:

 This React code demonstrates how to create a dynamic form where the state is updated in real-time as the user types.
 It uses the 'useState' hook to manage the form data as an object.
 The 'handleChange' function dynamically updates the state object using the input field's 'name' attribute as the key.
 The 'handleSubmit' function showcases that the state is correctly updated with the form data.
 The code provides a basic example of handling dynamic form input in React.